-We’re also applying many of the lessons and BREEAM principles to the ongoing upgrade of our regional offices.
-With the leases for several of these offices expiring, we’ve taken the opportunity to consolidate our portfolio, to reduce our space and energy consumption.
+We’re also applying many of the lessons and BREEAM principles to the ongoing investment in the upgrade of our regional offices.
+With the leases for several of these offices expiring, we’ve taken the opportunity to consolidate our portfolio, including some relocation, to reduce our space and energy consumption.

 We’ve also increased the ambient temperatures in our IT equipment rooms, a move which saves energy from cooling while having no detrimental impact on performance.
-We’ve invested further in voltage optimisation.
 And we've taken practical steps like turning lights and heating off in our buildings when they're empty.

 We continue to work with our suppliers to identify further opportunities to improve how we use energy in our buildings.